instill-ai/cortex/README.md

 - Don't use short-cut features of javascript, use a library like clsx or classnames
 - Include `import React from "react"` in every file use react(To avoid jsx-runtime specific function not compatible issue)
 - Everytime you create a new base-level component, you need to create a exported-level component inherit that base-level component to act as manual.
+- Use arbitrary number as many as possible when it comes to size related className like fontSize or lineHeight, due to we may use `getTailwindClassNumber()` to extract number from className, currently it not support with something like `text-sm`

 # FQA